solarapptech/stop-the-game/README.md

 ## 🔌 Socket Events

 ### Client → Server
-- `join-room` - Join a game room
+- `join-room` - Join a game room lobby via socket (see semantics below)
 - `leave-room` - Leave current room
 - `join-game` - Join/re-join an in-progress game (used for reconnect)
 - `app-background` - Notify the server the app went to background during an in-progress game
 - `app-foreground` - Notify the server the app returned to foreground during an in-progress game
 - `room-background` - Notify the server the app went to background while in a `waiting` room
 - `room-foreground` - Notify the server the app returned to foreground while in a `waiting` room
-- `send-message` - Send chat message
+- `chat-message` - Send chat message
 - `player-ready` - Mark ready status
 - `start-game` - Start the game
 - `select-category` - Select game category